paxfeline/hearsay/README.md

-# Hear-Say
+# hearsay
 ## simple web components

-Hear-Say is a very simple framework for creating web components that can broadcast and receive messages.
+hearsay is a very simple framework for creating web components that can broadcast and receive messages.
 A [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) `hear-say` is defined, and uses the `src` attribute to specify the URL of an HTML file to be used to create the custom element's [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).

 Knowledge of custom elements will be helpful; at least until I figure out how to document everything better.